emmanueletti/spacestagram/README.md

 A React app that displays images from NASA's Astronomy Photo of the Day.
 The images start from the beginning of 2022 and increases with each passing day.
+This was also an experiment with CSS Modules.

 ### Features